jensck/pidcat/README.md

 PID Cat
 =======

-An update to Jeff Sharkey's excellent [logcat color script][1] which only shows log entries for processes from a specific application package.
+An update to Jake Wharton's PID-filtering logcat script, which is based off Jeff Sharkey's excellent [logcat color script][1], with two changes:
+1. No color-coding (friendly for redirecting to files and viewing in a plan text editor) and
+2. Add timestamps

 During application development you often want to only display log messages coming from your app.
 Unfortunately, because the process ID changes every time